-• Foreign exchange risk - a significant proportion of the Group's costs and expenses are transacted in foreign currencies.
+- Foreign exchange risk a significant proportion of the Group's costs and expenses are transacted in foreign currencies.
 Adverse movements between the Australian Dollar, New Zealand Dollar and South African Rand against the US Dollar may increase the price at which the Group acquires its trading stock and result in volatility in profitability to the extent that the Group may or may not be able to pass on price changes to its customers (after allowing for the impact inventory cycles have on the time it takes for exchange rate movements to impact on cost of goods sold and the behaviour of competitors).
 The Group also seeks to use foreign exchange contracts to mitigate its foreign exchange exposures.
-The effect of foreign currency translation on operating results from offshore operations remains inherent in the Group's business.

-- Business integration risk the Group has acquired interests in several businesses in recent years with the successful integration and capturing of synergies from the acquisitions and managing growth being critical to the Group's continued performance and earnings.
+The effect of foreign currency translation on operating results from offshore operations remains inherent in the Group's business. - Business integration risk the Group has acquired interests in several businesses in recent years including the Tyres4U acquisition after the balance date.
+Successfully integrating and extracting synergies from acquisitions and managing growth is critical to the Group's continued performance and earnings from the acquisitions.
 The Group's Board and management is experienced in acquiring and integrating businesses, conducts comprehensive due diligence and ensures an integration plan is followed. - Retention of key personnel the Group's future success is significantly dependent on the expertise and experience of its key personnel and management.
 The loss of services of key members of management, and any delay in their replacement, or the failure to attract additional key managers to new roles could have a material adverse effect on NTAW's financial performance and ability to deliver on its growth strategies. - Customer risk the Group is dependent on its ability to retain its existing customers and attract new customers.
 Although customer concentration is low, sales revenue would be adversely affected if all members of a chain or group decided not to purchase products from the Group.
 Although this risk has been further reduced as a consequence of the Tyres4U acquisition, the Group proactively manages its customer relationships and has established value adding customer loyalty programs. - Risk of competition the tyre and wheel wholesale market is highly competitive.
 Competition is based on factors including price, service, quality, performance standards, range and the ability to provide customers with an appropriate range of quality products in a timely manner.
 A failure by the Group to effectively compete with its competitors may adversely affect the Group's future financial performance and position. - COVID-19 pandemic the Group is subject to the current and potential economic impacts due to the COVID-19 pandemic and government imposed responses (e.g. mandatory trading shutdowns).
-Management monitored operating activities to ensure that the appropriate level of working capital (including cash) was maintained to meet customer demand and continues to do so.
-The Group continue to enforce the safe working practices implemented during the year to mitigate risks to employees and other stakeholders.
+Management is monitoring operating activities to ensure that the appropriate level of working capital (including cash) is maintained to meet customer demands.
+The Group continues to enforce the safe working practices implemented during the year to mitigate risks to employees and other stakeholders.